 Ladbrokes looks at why, despite being the bookies' favourites, Chelsea might not actually be the smart pick to win the Conference League this season.

-As noted, Chelsea are still the firm favourites to win the competition outright at odds of 2/5.
-They are followed by Real Betis (4/1), Fiorentina (11/2) and Djurgardens (16/1).
+As noted, Chelsea are still the firm favourites to win the competition outright at odds of 1/3.
+Their opponents in the final, Real Betis are priced at 11/5.

 However, Enzo Maresca's side are having a bit of a wobble, just as their main contenders for European silverware hit a period of fine form.